HOUSE ON GUIDO

 The site itself is around an acre in size, with a large street frontage and sloping nature.
 Extensive earthworks were required to retain the site and form a level pad.
 This meant that prior to any house design a considerable amount of design time was devoted to the layout of the site to ensure functionality when construction was complete.

-Sustainably, two 10,000L water tanks were incorporated to keep the large garden looking its best and to top up the future pool, while the elevated site and clever window orientation allows gentle breezes to flow through.
+Sustainably, two 10,000L water tanks were incorporated to keep the large garden looking its best and to top up the future pool, while the elevated site and clever window orientation allowing a gentle breeze to flow through.

 The finished house has fulfilled the Clients dreams and they love living in their new home.